FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

         - `jackson-module-parameter-names`: auto-detection of constructor parameter names
         - `jackson-datatype-jdk8`: support for `java.util.Optional` and other optional types (`OptionalDouble`, ...)
         - `jackson-datatype-jsr310`: support `java.time` types (added in 3.0.0-rc3)
+10. Deprecation of `jackson-module-jsonSchema`, `jackson-datatype-hibernateX` modules
+    - As per [JSTEP-9](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-9), some 2.x modules were Deprecated and no 3.0.0 version was produced (no 3.x branch with converted code base)
+        - [JSON Schema](https://github.com/FasterXML/jackson-module-jsonSchema) module is considered Obsolete, no plans to migrate
+        - [Jackson Hibernate datatype](https://github.com/FasterXML/jackson-datatype-hibernate) modules are considered Unsupported/Unmaintained; no 3.0.0 conversions yet -- BUT!
+If new maintainer found, decision may be changed.

 For the full list of all issues resolved for 3.0, see [Jackson 3.0 Release Notes](https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0).